 Greenhouse Effect

 “Greenhouse effect” is one of those green terms and phrases that you’ve heard of but aren’t quite sure of its meaning.
-The greenhouse effect is a natural process in which greenhouse gases in the atmosphere trap heat from the sun.
+The greenhouse effect is a natural process in which greenhouse gases in the atmosphere trap heat from the sun, warming the surface of the Earth.
+Without the greenhouse effect, the Earth would not be warm enough to sustain life.

 The problem is that human activities are increasing the level of greenhouse gases in our atmosphere.
 The increase in greenhouse gases causes the earth’s atmosphere to trap more heat and contributes to global warming.